microsoft/promptflow-rag-project-template/README.md

 Once the run is completed, then you need to
 6) Go to evaluator directory and choose one of the folders and open the flow.dag.yaml file.
 Note that each folder presents one or many evaluation metrics.
 7) Click the batch run to start an evaluation flow.
-8) when prompted, chose "existing run" since we are going to use the results of the main rag flow for the evaluation flow.
+8) when prompted, choose "existing run" since we are going to use the results of the main rag flow for the evaluation flow.
-9) Choose the run in step 1 of the evaluation
+9) Choose the run in step 5 of the evaluation
 10) This will create a run yaml file.
 You need to uncomment the data to be able to chose the evalset.csv again.
 You may need to use some columns such as ground truth answers.
 11) Choose the column mapping for the necessary inputs.
 12) Note the name of the output file in your terminal.
 13) Click on the promptflow icon on the left ribbon of vscode
 14) Go to "Batch Run History" section and choose your recent run(s), then click on the Visualize.

-Steps for experimentation:
+c.
+Steps for experimentation in vscode:

 1) Similar to step a.3 open the flow.dag.yaml file.
 Locate a prompt node and clone it.
 It will create a new variant and associated jinja file.
 Make the changes to the prompt in the jinja file.
 You may also make the changes to the open ai variables such as temperature in the cloned node in the flow.dag.yaml.
 You may create multiple variants for clonable nodes.
 Then save the file.
 2) Finally, go through all the steps for the batch evaluations again to obtain evaluations for all the variants and compare the results.

+d.
+Steps for batch experimentation using python SDK:
+1) Open batchRunEvaluations.ipynb notebook in the financial transcripts folder and run through cells.
+Note: to setup the configs for the batch experimentation runs, you may modify run_config.yaml file for the last section in the notebook.

 ## Contributing